gokr/spry/README.md

 1. Get [Nim](http://www.nim-lang.org)!
 I recommend following the [instructions at the bottom](http://nim-lang.org/download.html).
 2. Install Nimble, [the Nim package manager](https://github.com/nim-lang/nimble).
 Yeah, its very nice and simple to use.
 Its not really needed but makes some things easier.
 3. Clone this repo.
 Then run `nimble install` in it.
-4. Finally run all tests using `cd tests && nim c -r all.nim`
+4. Finally run all tests using `cd tests && ./run.sh` (runjs.sh is for running them in nodejs, but not fully green right now)

 For the other platforms the steps are basically the same.